Tugcannn/ProtoAsNet/README.md

 git clone https://github.com/Tugcannn/ProtoAsNet.git
 cd ProtoASNet
 ```
 2. Place your data in the `data` folder.
-Download Ultrasound dataset and put inside 'data' folder https://drive.google.com/drive/my-drive ,
+Download Ultrasound dataset and put it inside 'data' folder, [Link is here](https://drive.google.com/drive/folders/18Pzqy-Zy3_aPRwAVp5UT9GYoLpXTK2rv?usp=sharing)

-3. Also, we already trained bloodmnist model for 3-5-10 prototypes.
-Also you can find in driver and put inside 'logs/Image_ProtoAsNet'
+3. Also, we already trained Bloodmnist model for 3-5-10 prototypes.
+Also, you can find in the driver and put it inside 'logs/Image_ProtoAsNet' [Link is here](https://drive.google.com/drive/folders/189V5SGVvBsm-8idoU-XEFwRcFXDbgvmQ?usp=sharing)

 4. Python library dependencies can be installed using: